Rastusik/ci-assignment/README.md

 The identifiers of the nodes and edges are of the type string, so it is easy to map them to the XML input and it is easy to update them with XML file updates. (not working 100% right now, because nobody required this feature).
-The nodes and edges are keeping their relation to the corresponding graph, so it is possible to import multiple graph structures (under the condition that the edge identifiers stay unique between graphs).
+The nodes and edges are keeping their relation to the corresponding graph, so it is possible to import multiple graph structures (under the condition that the node and edge identifiers stay unique between graphs).

 4) SQL query for finding the cycles in the database: